The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Kinetic Model

 For the relaxation of heat flux in the kinetic model equation, multiplying the collision term in the kinetic equation Eq.~(\ref{new_kinetic_equation}) by $m{{C}^{2}}{{C}_{i}}/2$ and $\epsilon{C}_{i}$, then integrating over thermal velocity $C_i$ and rotational energy $\epsilon$ to obtain translational and rotational heat flux relaxation rates:

-where $q_{0,i}$ and $q_{1,i}$ are the free parameters that serve to restore the correct thermal conductivity.
-The analytical expressions Eqs.~(\ref{pullin_Qt_relax})-(\ref{pullin_Qr_relax}) for the relaxation rates of translational and rotational heat fluxes have been previously derived from the Pullin equation.
-Using the heat flux relaxation framework in Eq.~(\ref{heatflux_relax}), for brevity, the free parameters $q_{0,i}$ and $q_{1,i}$ can be solved as follows:
+where $q_{0,i}$ and $q_{1,i}$ are the free parameters that serve to restore the heat flux relaxation rate and correct thermal conductivity.
+To ensure that the relaxation rates in Eqs.~(\ref{model_qt_relax})-(\ref{model_qr_relax}) are consistent with the derived results given by Eqs.~(\ref{pullin_Qt_relax})-(\ref{pullin_Qr_relax}), a system of linear equations for $q_{0,i}$ and $q_{1,i}$ in terms of $q_{{\rm{t}},i}$, $q_{{\rm{r}},i}$, and the heat flux relaxation coefficients $A_{ij}$ is established.
+Within the heat flux relaxation framework of Eq.~(\ref{heatflux_relax}), the free parameters $q_{0,i}$ and $q_{1,i}$ can be solved as follows:

 Specifically, under the VHS model, the heat flux relaxation coefficients ${{A}_\mathit{ij}}$ in Eq.~(\ref{eq:q0,q1}) adopt the result from Eq.~(\ref{Aij}).
 The corresponding free parameters can be written as: